geekwhocodes/geekwhocodes/README.md

 Cloud Native developer.
 Currently working as a data engineer.
-I spend most of my time reading about designing and building large scale distributed apps.
+I like to spend my time reading about designing and building large scale distributed apps.
 <br/>

 </p>